Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 The cost of the app ecosystem

-Shopify’s core platform is intentionally streamlined, forcing most B2B merchants to rely on the Shopify App Store for essential functionality.
-To add standard wholesale features like minimum order quantities, custom quotes, or bulk pricing, you will likely need 5–10 third-party apps.
-These subscriptions typically add $100–$500+ per month to your bill, often costing more than the Shopify subscription itself.
-And this doesn’t even count the B2B-first wholesale apps for Shopify that businesses need to integrate to access its B2B functionality.
+Shopify’s core platform is intentionally streamlined, which means most B2B merchants must rely on the Shopify App Store for essential wholesale functionality.
+Adding standard features like minimum order quantities, custom pricing quotes, or bulk pricing typically requires 5 to 10 third-party Shopify App subscriptions.
+These ongoing costs add $100 to $500-plus per month, often exceeding the base Shopify pricing subscription itself.
+This does not include the B2B wholesale apps for Shopify that businesses need to replicate native B2B functionality at scale.

 Hidden costs of customization and scaling